AnatomicMaps/flatmap-server/docs/competency.rst

 1.  ``GET competency/queries`` will return a list of available queries giving their ``id``, ``label`` and ``description``.
 2.  ``GET competency/queries/QUERY_ID`` will return details
-    details of a specific query (as above, in JSON).
+    of a specific query (based on the above, in JSON).
 3.  ``POST competency/query/`` will expect JSON data in the form::

         {